rhit-neuro/deca-docker/README.md

 # replace <username> with your computer username below
 sudo usermod -aG docker <username>
 ```
-Now logout and log back in for your group membership to be re-evaluated.
+Now logout of your computer and log back in for your group membership to be re-evaluated.
 Now you can start up the docker daemon with:
 ```bash
 sudo systemctl start docker
 ```